B2B Marketing Examples, Types & Strategies

 It’s tempting to chase the newest, shiniest marketing tactic out there.
 But, when you root your B2B marketing strategy in podcasting, everything is simplified.

-Email, video, social media posts — everything branches off of your B2B podcast.
+Email, video, social media posts — everything branches off of B2B podcasting.
 No more running around with your head cut off trying to get on board with fleeting trends.

 Even this blog post was based on podcast interviews with leading marketers.
 Stop making it more complicated than it needs to be.